Shyamsujin/D-FLIPDLOP-NEGEDGE/README.md

 ![image](https://github.com/Shyamsujin/D-FLIPDLOP-NEGEDGE/assets/144870449/94fd2b1b-2011-4fce-9359-6719bb33ba30)

-**RESULTS**
+**RESULTS:**
-Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables.
+Thus the program to implement a D_FLIPDLOP_NEGEDGE using verilog and validating their functionality using their functional tables.